cbstange/climate-trivia/README.md

 - "Learn more" link on the game over page [COTAP](https://cotap.org/reduce-carbon-footprint/?gclid=CjwKCAjw8symBhAqEiwAaTA__LNqZ277tDAIWwUQsUjMFmC7Dl__nbYg35KHlqZJxUyYVnbahI6dKBoCoC8QAvD_BwE).
 - Basic Javascript logic for the game was inspired by a [YouTube](https://www.youtube.com/watch?v=zZdQGs62cR8) tutorial by "James Q Quick".
 - Color validating for the correct & incorrect answers sourced by a [YouTube](https://www.youtube.com/watch?v=Dk_GMhM6c1w) tutorial by "GreatStack".
+- Code for generating a random question from the question array was suppled by [Stackoverflow](https://stackoverflow.com/questions/1527803/generating-random-whole-numbers-in-javascript-in-a-specific-range) post.
 - CSS reset properites sourced from [Meyer Web](http://meyerweb.com/eric/tools/css/reset/).
 - Wireframes were created using [Balsamiq](https://balsamiq.com/).
 - Flowchart was created using [Lucid Chart](https://lucidchart.com/).